Skip to content

 Which airline charges less for bags, Breeze or Spirit?

-Both strip the carry-on from the cheapest fare.
-Both include the personal item free.
-Spirit’s published Bare Fare is often the lowest sticker price, but the bag math depends entirely on when you add the bags and which fare bundle you book.
+Both stripped the carry-on from the cheapest fare and included the personal item free.
+Spirit’s published Bare Fare was often the lowest sticker price, but with Breeze the bag math depends entirely on when you add the bags and which fare bundle you book.

 The cost math: book at least 7 days ahead and add bags at booking, not the gate.
-On a typical Spirit Value or Breeze Nice fare with one checked bag and the carry-on at booking, total trip cost lands within $20-40 of each other.
+On a typical Spirit Value or Breeze No Flex Fare with one checked bag and the carry-on added at booking, total trip cost landed within $20-40 of each other.
 The carrier you should book is whoever flies your specific route, not who has marginally cheaper bag fees.

 Winner: personal item dimensions